ameblog/ameblog.github.io/README.md

-# ameblog.github.io
+# AmeBlog
-Welcome to Ame Blog!
+Welcome to AmeBlog !